Preventing Child Injuries: Car Seat Safety 101

 You may have the best car seat available, but if it is improperly installed then it can be even more dangerous than no car seat at all.
 In the Hillsborough County area, there are many wonderful resources to help parents properly install their car seats.
 Click here to find a car seat safety inspection station near you.

 Every year, small children are injured or killed in car collisions.
 In many cases, the cause is nothing more than improper car seat selection or installation.
-Tampa personal injury attorneys at the Romero Law Firm frequently see the devastating results of car accidents and child injuries.
+Bradenton personal injury attorneys at the Romero Law Firm frequently see the devastating results of car accidents and child injuries.
 If you or someone you love is injured in a motor vehicle accident, contact an experienced professional who cares.